Negativity is the process of getting into an unintended rut.

 The key idea of the law of attraction is that your most dominant and consistent feelings will eventually find a way to manifest.

-The strategy of leveraging the law of attraction is to recognize when internal habitual feelings eventually manifest real-life external circumstances – and then to celebrate the positive manifestations (in order to attract more of the same).
+The strategy of leveraging the law of attraction is to recognize when internal habitual feelings eventually manifest real-life external circumstances – and then to celebrate the positive manifestations (to attract more of the same).

 To lessen the frequency of negative manifestations in our daily lives, we can change our thinking and beliefs, releasing thinking habits of negativity and replacing them, over time, with more positive ones (see #9, above, about the freedom of apologizing and #17, below, about the freedom of forgiveness).

 I feel strongly that when a person has excellent health, they enjoy the ultimate abundance – because with robust, perfect health, almost anything is possible.
 The world is your oyster, as the saying goes.

 Right now, at this very moment, you have a vibrational frequency that the universe is reading.

 What sort of vibrations are you sending out to others?